Cycling is bad for your health

 Unfortunately they were unable to get the right plate to fix the bone.
 After two days nil-by-mouth waiting for the plates to arrive I discovered the surgeon would be unavailable for a couple of weeks too.
 It was optimistic to expect the plates to arrive before he left but we gave it a shot.

-The hospital provided copies of the xrays so that my devoted wife could run them over to an orthopedic surgeon in private practice in Brentwood, where I live.
-He saw the xrays and said they were “Nasty” and that it would take the facilities of a major NHS hospital such as Queens in Romford to deal with it.
+The hospital provided copies of the x-rays so that my wife could run them over to an orthopaedic surgeon in private practice in Brentwood, where I live.
+He saw the x-rays and said they were “Nasty” and that it would take the facilities of a major NHS hospital such as Queens in Romford to deal with it.

 The orthopaedic consultant described the injury to me and explained that the middle piece was actually broken vertically in two.
 “I know,” I said “it is nasty.”
 “Nasty is an understatement.” he said without humour.